-The more that I have learned about Borderline Personality Disorder and other dysfunctional relationships, the more I realize that most people in these relationships suffer from some sort of Codependency issues.
+The more time that you spend learning about BPD (Borderline Personality Disorder) and other behavioral relationships, the more you will realize that most people in these relationships suffer from some sort of Codependency issues.

-As I continue to bring on more and more long-term coaching clients, I’ve gotten much better at figuring out the causes of codependency and more importantly, how to smash these problems so you can live a healthier, happier life.
+Over the years, I have gotten much better at figuring out the causes of codependency and more importantly, how to smash these problems so you can live a happier, healthier life.

 Codependency basically means emotional dependence – your moods and feelings are dependent on how others feel about you.